Bridal Bar Radio Interview by Harmony Walton with Natasha Miller of Entire Productions

 Entire Productions founder Natasha Miller was interviewed by Bridal Bar mastermind and owner Harmony Walton in Los Angeles.

-, and it's transcribed below with links to some of the things that were discussed.
+You can listen to it here on demand/streaming, and it's transcribed below with links to some of the things that were discussed.

 Harmony: Welcome everyone to Bridal Bar Radio.
 Thanks for tuning into the show.
 I’m your host, Harmony Walton, and today I’m joined in-studio by someone who’s pretty familiar with a radio studio, the lovely Natasha Miller, the founder of Entire Productions, an entertainment production company, who’s here today to talk about all kinds of creative, fun and unique ways to entertain your guests at your wedding.
 Natasha, thanks so much for joining us today.